worldlyfantasy/priospace/README.md

 5. Break down complex tasks into manageable chunks
 6. Click **"Add Task"** to save

-### Real-time Collaboration
-1. Start the WebRTC server: `cd webrtc-server && npm run start`
-2. Share your workspace ID with team members
-3. Collaborate in real-time on tasks and projects
-4. See live updates as team members make changes
-5. All changes sync instantly without page refresh

 ### Using the Timer
 1. Select a task from your list
 2. Choose a timer preset (5, 10, 25, or 50 minutes)